DomainDrivenArchitecture/dda-k8s-crate/README.md

 ## Kubernetes setup

 This crate sets up a K8s as SingleNode-Instance.
-Setup is based on ubuntu18.4
+Setup is based on ubuntu 20.4

 ## Features